 Matanzas State Forest was created from the Matanzas Marsh Northeast Florida Blueway Florida Forever Project.
 The forest protects the last remaining undisturbed salt marsh within the Guana-Tolomato-Matanzas National Estuarine Research Reserve.

 The initial acquisition was completed in 2003 from Rayonier (a timber company).
 Since then, additional parcels have been acquired, including a 20-acre linkage to Moses Creek Conservation Area.
 Mantanzas State Forest currently comprises 4,699 acres.

-Using sound ecosystem science, the Florida Forest Service manages for multiple uses of forest resources which include timber management, wildlife management, natural resource-based recreation, and ecological restoration.
+Using sound ecosystem science, the Florida Forest Service manages for multiple uses of forest resources.
+The forest is managed for timber, wildlife, natural resource-based recreation, and ecological restoration.

-Situated north of Faver-Dykes State Park and south of Moses Creek Conservation Area, the forest is bounded on the west by U.S. Highway 1 and the eastern shoreline runs along the Intracoastal Waterway (Matanzas River)
+Situated north of Faver-Dykes State Park and south of Moses Creek Conservation Area, the forest is bounded on the west by U.S. Highway 1 and on the east by the Intracoastal Waterway (Matanzas River).

-About 75% of the forest is upland and made up of pine plantations.
-The remaining 25% of the forest is wetlands including bay and cypress swamps.
+About 75 percent of the forest is upland and made up of pine plantations.
+The remaining 25 percent of the forest is wetlands, including bay and cypress swamps.
 Slash and longleaf pines dominate the upland forest.
-The majority of the pine stands range in age from newly planted (2003) to thirty year old plantations.
+The majority of the pine stands range in age from about 10 to 30 years old.

 There is an archaeological record of possible Native American settlements in the area.
 Historic features include remains from turpentine camps.
 More recently, timber companies and hunt clubs shared the land that is now the forest.